GU9797/Projects/README.md

 All projects relating to HVAC.
 Currently contains python implementation of a Two-Stage Economizer Refrigeration Cycle.

 MachineLearning/JollyChic:
-Samples of code used for predicting consumer behavior in my work at JollyChic
+Samples of code used for predicting consumer behavior

 Nonprofit Network Project:
 Search engine implementation for Chicago nonprofit organizations.